Ultimate Tossa de Mar Guide: What to See, Eat & Do

 Why visit Tossa de Mar?

-Wander slowly through the town and follow archways and tiny doorways that take you into new and unexpected places.
-Climb through a hole in the wall to discover a secluded beach or head through an archway and find yourself beneath fluttering washing lines and lilac wisteria draped alleyways.
-It’s a town that begs to be explored slowly.
-Here you can discover a lighthouse standing on the site of a previous castle; the ruins of a church with breathtaking sea views; tiny, local restaurants serving local seafood or head along the coastal paths to quiet, pretty coves.
+Here you can discover a lighthouse standing on the site of a previous castle; the ruins of a church with breathtaking sea views; tiny, local restaurants serving local seafood or head out of town along coastal paths to quiet, pretty coves.

 Some links on this site are affiliate links.
 We may earn a small commission if you book through them, at no extra cost to you.
 If you choose to buy through them, you support us to continue creating free travel guides.
 Thank you